recite-oasis/oasis-open-project/README.md

 In addition to this GitHub organization, this project also makes use of other assets.

-You can find the RECITE website is at [http://recite-oasis.org/](http://recite-oasis.org/).
+You can find the RECITE website at [http://recite-oasis.org/](http://recite-oasis.org/).
 The website contains news, announcements, and other information of interest about the project.

 - **General purpose mailing list**.
 To subscribe, send an empty email message to [recite-oasis@lists.oasis-open-projects.org](recite-oasis+subscribe@lists.oasis-open-projects.org).
 Anyone interested is welcome to subscribe and send email to the list.
 The list maintains an [archive](https://lists.oasis-open-projects.org/g/recite-oasis/topics).